-- To achieve this goal, students should: - 1.
-Study areas of science that may affect everyday life; - 2.
+- 1. Study important concepts and areas of science that may affect everyday life; - 2.
 Identify and develop hypotheses, design studies, and collect data in light of these hypotheses; - 3.
 Take accurate measurements and make detailed observations to reach valid empirical conclusions; and - 4.
-Understand how scientific theories change over time.
+Understand how scientific theories change over time; and - 5.
+Recognize reputable sources of scientific information.